Updated

 Total Installed Cost Comparison Table

 *Installation midpoint based on a standard cable run of 5–10m.
 Actual costs vary by property.
-OZEV grant (£350) available to renters and flat owners only.*
+OZEV grant (£500) available to renters and flat owners only.
+The Tesla Wall Connector is not OZEV-approved and is not eligible for the grant.*

 How We Ranked Them